-To keep our budget low, accommodations on our one-month road trip are primarily tent camping and staying with friends or family.
+To keep our budget low, accommodations on our one-month road trip were primarily tent camping and staying with friends or family.
 But for this short leg of the journey, we stayed a total of three nights in AirBnB rooms (one night near Vancouver, two in Kelowna; about $50/night).
 This allowed us to get priceless sightseeing tips from locals as well as some extra amenities, like use of a kitchen and laundry.

-Activities in Kelowna
+Things to do in Kelowna

 Hiking and Biking

 We took our road bikes out for a spin in town when we first arrived.
 Then we made use of our one full day in town to attempt three different hikes!
 Yes, three hikes.
 We wanted to see as much as possible and had several great recommendations from our AirBnB host.
 (We didn’t make it too far on the third one.)